mcvm-launcher/mcvm/docs/Package.md

  * `kind`: What type of addon this is.
  * `url` (Optional): The remote url to download the addon from.
  * `path` (Optional): The local path to link the addon from.
 Adding local files is a privilege that requires elevated permissions
  * `version` (Optional): The version of this addon.
 This is important because it lets mcvm differentiate between different versions of the file for caching purposes.
 If this field is not present, the addon will never be cached and will be redownloaded every time.
+This ID should not contain any special characters.

 Either `url` or `path` must be set, not both or neither.